-Our students develop ‘21th century skills’: Creating, Critical thinking, Communication and Creation.
+Our students develop ‘21st-century skills’: Creating, Critical Thinking, Communication and Creation.

 The professional spatial designer is able to bring together and integrate the following layers:

-Form follows Fiction: visualising dreams in digital or analog 2D and 3D spatial images.
+- Form follows Fiction: visualising dreams in digital or analogue 2D and 3D spatial images.

 Cover project: Capsule by Laurens & Hendrik.

 - ‘21th century skills’: critical thinking, communication and creation.

 - Understanding of spatial composition, shape, colour and order in relation to light

 - Understanding of human behaviour in relation to objects and space

 - Visualising concepts in digital or analogue 2D/3D spatial images